Waikato/kiwiwords/docs/covidnz_corpus.md

 # Covid NZ Twitter Corpus
 The *Covid NZ Twitter (CovidNZT) Corpus* consists of 40,243 tweets obtained between 22 February and 10 November 2020 (1,001 of which have been manually coded).
 All tweets contain the hashtag #covid19nz, including variations with one or more capital letters.
 The aim of the project is to study linguistic strategies which tweeters use to express their viewpoints and stance in Covid-related tweets.
-In particular, one of our points of interests is the use of directive constructions.
+In particular, one of our points of interests is the use of directives.

 <img src="../pics/covid_poster.JPG" alt="Covid19NZ Poster" width="600"/>